thatcherfreeman/utility-dctls/README.md

 **Reset Points to Corners**: Resets the coordinates of the four corners corresponding to the currently active/modifiable control points.

+**Swap Src and Dest**: Swaps the source and destination parameters.

 **Copy Src to Dest/Dest to Src**: Copies the coordinates of one set of control points to the other.

 ---